michaelmarsillo/RPAforPDF/README.md

 ### July 26th, 2025
 - Added new JHA functionality and automation
+- Revamped User Interface so that its way cleaner
+- Added better mobile functionality

 ### April 1st, 2025
 - Added more information to the about page